ikrima/gamedevguide/contents/guides/ue4guide/source-control/Unreal Engine Git.md

    1. ***DANGEROUS & DESTRUCTIVE*** Force the worktree to match (remove old files that are in the tree but need to be removed)
       `batch>p4 clean -I -mead UnrealEngine\\Engine\\...`

+1. Run FullBuildClean on Jenkins to verify that the new build works as expected
+   - This will sync the perforce tree
+   - Nuke all files locally that are not in the perforce tree
+   - Fully rebuild everything (engine, editor, cook, etc); this will take ~4-6 hours

 # Building The Source

 1. **Download the source** and unzip it to a folder, or [**create a fork**] and **clone the repository**.
 If you clone, don't forget to switch to the correct branch for this release!
 (The 'master' branch has unstable code, so you will want to make sure to choose a release branch.)